aws-solutions-library-samples/guidance-for-analytics-observability-on-aws/infra/README.md

 ## VPC stack

+This stack is only helpful when deploying the example.
+It provides a VPC that can be used to deploy the `ingestor` stack and the `example` stack.

 The VPC stack provides the following components:
  * A VPC deployed within 1 availability zone
  * 1 public and 1 private subnet